Nutaboy/portfolio/content/docs/chapter2/dns-more.md

 This is usually supplied to you by your ISP (Internet Service Provider).

-Most client computers/devices will be configured to obtain an IP and a DNS server address automatically. (see below)
+Most client computers/devices will be configured to obtain an IP and a DNS server address automatically over DHCP.

 ### DNS Services- Open DNS and Google DNS
 Most Home users will use the DNS severs provided by their ISP via their home router.

 However you can use alternative DNS servers like OpenDNS and Google Public DNS.

-This does mean that you will need to manually add these server addresses to your DNS settings.

-### Why Use Alternative DNS Services?
-The standard DNS server doesn’t provide any form of protection from malicious sites.

-Because DNS is the gateway to the Internet there are many companies that provide security related services based on the public DNS service.

-They do this by filtering DNS requests.
-Most will detect phishing and spam sites, and many will provide protection from adult related sites.

-Most security internet product suites will use some form of filtered DNS.

-Open DNS was one of the first companies to do this and they offer family protection for free.

-DNS server addresses are: 208.67.222.222 and 208.67.220.220

-Google also provide a public DNS service.
-This doesn’t provide filtering, but may provide a faster DNS service than your ISP.

-If your ISP blocks access to an address for some reason using an alternative DNS server like Google Public DNS may avoid the ISP blocks.

-IP addresses are : 8.8.8.8 and 8.8.4.4
+Recently it good quite fames to filter soe request already on the DNS Server of the ISP thats you can also use the one from other providers.

 # Basic DNS Concepts
 There are many terms that you will see when reading about DNS.